osmosis-labs/docs/docs/beaker/README.md

 ### Frontend

-Beaker project template also come with frontend template.
+Beaker project template also comes with frontend template.
 But in order to interact with it you need:

 - [Keplr installed](https://www.keplr.app/)
 - [Keplr chain setup for LocalOsmosis](https://github.com/osmosis-labs/LocalOsmosis/tree/main/localKeplr)